Nina-Mainusch/ADA_website/index.md

 There are countless psychological guides on how to make friends.
 And undoubtedly this is an essential aspect when approaching new people.
 But what if it's not just your social skills that determine whether you make friends?
 What if you could multiply your chances of making friends and vastly increase your friendship network by moving to a certain place?
 At a certain time of the year?

 Our research is concerned with exactly these external factors that influence our social network.
 We have looked at two **location-based social network** data sets.
 The users of those networks have checked in to various locations all over the world between April 2008 and October 2010.
-For each check-in, we now the geographical location, the exact time, the user and all the friends of the user.
+For each check-in, we know the geographical location, the exact time, the user and all the friends of the user.
 Based on these check-ins, we could compute the home location of each user and whether or not a check-in was a visit to a friend or not.
+We will use this data as an unconventional approach to investigate friendship across time and space, providing insights about the external factors that determine someone's social cirlce, like the place of residence and the time of the year.

+Let's start inspecting where on the world the users checked-in.

+{% include results_of_inspections_per_year.html %}

+We can see that the data sets comprise checkins from all over the world, but a majority is from either the US or Europe.
+This is why in our later analysis, we will make a distinction between US and non-US checkins, to not bias our results.

 --------------------------------------

-What if we tell you that we looked at **restaurant's inspection results** to figure out where to eat in Chicago?
-That's right, thousands of inspection reports with notes of poor inspectors relating their encounters with cockroaches in pantries, or that they closed restaurants because they lacked defined vomiting procedures.
-When going to a restaurant, you rarely wonder if it fullfils all standards issued by the authorities.
-However, inspection results can be used as a non-standard approach to the "where-to-eat-tonight" problem, and are very useful to assess which restaurants in the Windy City are worth visiting.

-The dataset we used contains information from inspections of restaurants and other food establishments in Chicago in the past ten years.
-Every inspection comes with basic information about the restaurant such as name, licence number, location, zip code, then the type of the inspection that was performed and, of course, the result of the inspection followed by a description of the violations discovered.

 Let's start with a quick look on the inspection results of the past ten years.

-{% include results_of_inspections_per_year.html %}

 It seems that majority of the restaurants managed to pass their inspections before 2018 but afterwards we can see increase in inspections that passed with conditions.
 What may have caused that?
 It is clearly not enough to look just at pass and fail we would like to discover what are the reasons behind inspection failure.